Urinary tract infection in girls - aftercare

-Your child will be given antibiotics to be taken by mouth at home.
+Your child will take antibiotic medicines by mouth at home.
 These may come as pills, capsules, or a liquid.

-- For a simple bladder infection, your child will likely take antibiotics for 3 - 5 days.
-If fever was present your child may take antibiotics for 10 - 14 days.
+- For a simple bladder infection, your child will likely take antibiotics for 3 to 5 days.
+If your child has a fever, your child may take antibiotics for 10 to 14 days.

-- Antibiotics may cause side effects, such as nausea or vomiting, diarrhea, and other symptoms.
-Report these to your child's doctor if you notice side effects.
+- Antibiotics may cause side effects.
+These include nausea or vomiting, diarrhea, and other symptoms.
+Talk to your child's doctor if you notice side effects.
 DO NOT stop giving the medicine until you have spoken to a doctor.

 - Avoid giving your child bubble baths.

-- Have your child wear loose-fitting underpants and clothing.
-Wear cotton-cloth underwear.
+- Have your child wear loose-fitting clothing and cotton underwear.

 - Teach your child to wipe the genital area from front to back after using the bathroom.
-This can help reduce the chance of spreading bacteria from the anus to the urethra.
+This can help reduce the chance of spreading germs from the anus to the urethra.

-Constipation should be avoided.
-Your child should eat foods with high fiber, such as whole grains, fruits, vegetables.
+To avoid hard stools, your child should eat foods that are high in fiber , such as whole grains, fruits, and vegetables.

-See or call your child's health care provider after the child finishes taking the antibiotics.
-Your child may be checked to make sure that the infection is gone.
+Call your child's health care provider after the child finishes taking the antibiotics.
+Your child may be checked to make sure the infection is gone.

 When to Call Your Doctor